 “Since knowledge, thinking, and rational action are properties of the individual, since the choice to exercise his rational faculty or not depends on the individual, man’s survival requires that those who think be free of the interference of those who don’t.
 Since men are neither omniscient nor infallible, they must be free to agree or disagree, to cooperate or to pursue their own independent course, each according to his own rational judgment.
 Freedom is the fundamental requirement of man’s mind.” — AYN RAND “What is Capitalism?”
 Capitalism: The Unknown Ideal

-To live rationally by one’s reason in society, man needs only one thing from his fellow men: freedom.
-The freedom to live for oneself, neither sacrificing oneself to others, nor sacrificing others to oneself — the freedom to pursue one’s own happiness.
-It is this freedom that unleashes the creative potential of man’s mind, resulting in a society of nationwide peace, continuous progress and boundless prosperity.
+To live rationally by reason in society, the individual needs one thing from his fellow citizens: freedom.
+The freedom to live for oneself, neither sacrificing oneself to others nor sacrificing others to oneself.
+It is this freedom that unleashes the creative potential of the individual, resulting in a society of universal peace, continuous progress and boundless prosperity.

-Freedom of action does not mean freedom to act by permission, which may be revoked at any dictatorial tyrant’s, or democratic mob’s whim, but freedom to act as an absolute — by right.
+Freedom of action does not mean freedom to act by permission (which may be revoked at a dictators whim, or democracy’s vote) but freedom to act as an absolute — by inalienable right.

 In a political context, freedom does not mean “freedom” from want, need, and the laws of reality.
 Freedom is what chooses to make of it.